-This post tells you how to make a San Francisco sightseeing driving tour.
-Driving in Central San Francisco is super easy if you can visit on Saturday or Sunday when there is less traffic.
-Parking may be a problem but we found good solutions for that.
+Without worries, driving in Central San Francisco is super easy, yet try to visit on a Saturday or Sunday when there is much less traffic.
+However, parking in San Francisco may cause some problems, but we found good solutions for that which I will share.

 Downtown San Francisco